-- be invited to participate in Stage 2 of the application process - complete the online Stage 2 application form (which will include a brief 250 word plain English statement, summarising the nominee's science achievements and impacts) on our online portal - address all eligibility and assessment criteria - provide all the information requested - provide all the necessary attachments, as outlined in section 6.3.2.
+- be invited to participate in Stage 2 of the application process - complete the online Stage 2 application form (which will include a brief 250 word plain English statement, summarising the nominee's science achievements and impacts) on our online portal - address all eligibility and assessment criteria. - provide a nomination statement up to 9000 characters. - provide all the information requested - provide all the necessary attachments, as outlined in section 6.3.2.